toddr/RFB/0001-pep-process.md

 The Pumpking-Delegate field is used to record the individual appointed by the Pumpking to make the final decision on whether or not to approve or reject a PPE.
-(The delegate's email address is currently omitted due to a limitation in the email address masking for reStructuredText PPEs)
+(The delegate's email address is currently omitted due to a limitation in the email address masking for reStructuredText PPEs.)

 *Note: The Resolution header is required for Standards Track PPEs only.
 It contains a URL that should point to an email message or